-Everything from the colors to the simple line drawings (which replace hi res photos) to explanation of the site’s low power consumption tells a complete and satisfying story of the kind of company you’re dealing with.
+Everything from the colors to the simple line drawings (which replace hi-res photos) to the explanation of the site’s low power consumption tells a complete and satisfying story of the kind of company you’re dealing with.
 It gives customers a chance to be in on it, to feel good about doing business with Organic Basics.

 Their story isn’t consistent.
 The low impact site is a wonder of design, both showing and telling the OB brand story.
-But here’s the thing: they also have a regular online store that consumes all the electricity any other script- and image- heavy website would.
-When you read at the bottom of the page how much lower its carbon footprint is compared to the same page on the regular site, you become curious what that looks like.
-And so you click over, having now used more electricity that if you’d just visited the regular site at first.
+But here’s the thing: they also have a regular online store that consumes all the electricity any other script- and image-heavy website would.
+When you read at the bottom of the page how much lower its carbon footprint is compared to the same page on the regular site, you become curious about what that looks like.
+And so you click over, having now used more electricity than if you’d just visited the regular site at first.

 Back to our Pet Rock analogy: if your business is the rock and the website is the box it came in, your social media presence is the 32-page guide to the The Care and Training of Your Pet Rock (true story).
 This is where the full personality of your store comes to life, where you can engage with an audience/customers and have them engage back with you.